chenhuang3/Abinit_EXX_energy/README.md

 rpa_kpm.ini file
 ================
 This program needs the rpa_kpm.ini file in which we type "exx" in
-the first line to let the program run EXX energy.
+the first line to let the program compute EXX energy.
-The values in "manual" section is not important for EXX calculations.
+The numbers listed in the "manual" section are not important for EXX calculations.
 ----------------------- rpa_kpm.ini file ----------------------------
 exx            ! eig_min: compute eigenvalues, eig_all: compute neig eigenvalues, kpm: compute RPA energy
 123            ! rand_seed